kmkr/splendid-nudibranch/content.md

 Location		Cocos Island, Costa Rica
 Tags			2017 shark
 Latin           Galeocerdo cuvier
-Description     The tigers have excellent sense of smell and sight, and some native Hawaiians think their eyeballs have seeing powers.
+Description     The tigers have excellent sense of smell and sight, and some native Hawaiians think their eyeballs have the power to look into the future.